bhavinpatel0924/Stack-Overflow-analysis/README.md

 ## Results

-My findings can be found [link to google](https://www.google.com) in medium blog post that I wrote.
+My findings can be found [here](https://insights.stackoverflow.com/survey) in medium blog post that I wrote.